Brooklyn New York Pizza

 Credit: Totonno’s Pizzeria Napolitana

-Totonno's Pizzeria Napolitana has been serving up authentic pizzas loaded with grated cheese and sauce for nearly a hundred years.
 The original owner worked at New York's first-ever pizza joint, the Lombardi's, and passed his recipes down to his granddaughters, Cookie and Antoinette.

 The menu has just two items, white or regular pizza, available in small or large.
 The crust is thin, and you will receive a heavy pizza with equal parts sauce and cheese.
 It's absolutely delicious.